Do Mobility Scooters need Insurance? And Other FAQ’s

-At the time of writing this, there are no laws that make mobility scooter insurance compulsory.
+At the time of writing this, there are no laws that make insurance for Mobility Scooters compulsory.
 That said, mobility scooter insurance can offer protection and peace of mind for many people.
 Without mobility scooter insurance, you may be liable for any damages that are caused by your scooter, either to people or to their property.
-For more information on this, please see the Government website, where up to date information can be found on this issue.
+For more information on this, please see the Government website, where up-to-date information can be found on this issue.

-The amount the insurance costs will vary from company to company, and policy to policy.
-Our mobility scooter insurance starts from £46 and we can add key insurance, puncture insurance and breakdown recovery services, if you would like these too.
+The amount of the insurance costs will vary from company to company and policy to policy.
+Our mobility scooter insurance starts from £46 and we can add key insurance, puncture insurance and breakdown cover and recovery services if you would like these too.
 To get a quote for mobility scooter insurance, talk to our team today or fill out our online quote form.

 You would have to check your individual policy documents for your home insurance to be certain what you would be covered to do.
 If your scooter is listed in your contents, you may be able to claim in the event of theft or a fire, if it is located at the property at the time of the incident.
 You would probably not be covered for any damage caused by the scooter to others or property, or damage to the scooter while you are out and about though.

 Who can ride my Mobility Scooter?

 With our Mobility Scooter policies, you can give permission to other people to ride the scooter and they will be covered (with some restrictions), as the insurance is for the scooter, not the user.
 There will be some responsibility for you though, as you must be sure that the person is capable of operating the vehicle and meets the requirements for being allowed to use one.
 Click the link for more information on who can use a mobility scooter.

 Do I need to service my Mobility Scooter?